Dionne-Lab/catalight/docs/source/user_guide.rst

     The experiment tab allows the user to edit the experimental parameters desired.
 When appropriate values are entered, a preview of the experiment will be plotted on the right hand side of the screen.
 This preview will also remain on the study tab to allow you to easily scan between experiments.
 Save previews using the tool bar on the bottom of the figure window.

 .. tip::
-    Limits on edittable widgets can be set in the :meth:`~catalight.catalight_GUI.MainWindow.set_form_limits` method of the catalight GUI MainWindow.
+    Limits on editable widgets can be set in the :meth:`~catalight.catalight_GUI.MainWindow.set_form_limits` method of the catalight GUI MainWindow.

 .. _equipment:

 Equipment specific guides
 =========================
 The purpose of this section is to demonstrate the connection process for specific pieces of equipment.
 This is less so a tutorial on how to use different code interfaces, and more about how we connect to the hardware in the first place.
-This section will describe the required python packages, external software, and source code edits necessary to connect to instruments in the first place.
+This section will describe the required python packages, external software, and source code edits necessary to connect to instruments.
 In nearly every circumstance, this initial connection is then wrapped by a new python class which provides slightly more convenient functions that can then interface with the rest of the package.
 As an example, we connect to the Watlow heater using the Watlow class from pywatlow.
 This class has a function to set temperature "Watlow.write()".
-We further create the :class:`~catalight.equipment.heating.watlow.Heater` to wrap over this and use Heater.ramp() to set temperatures instead which has advantages of checking we don't go over a user defined maximum temperature, ramping the setpoint instead of heating immediatly, and others convenience options.
+We further create the :class:`~catalight.equipment.heating.watlow.Heater` to wrap over this and use Heater.ramp() to set temperatures instead which has advantages of checking we don't go over a user defined maximum temperature, ramping the setpoint instead of heating immediately, and other convenience options.
 Inside of Heater.ramp(), we eventually still use Watlow.write()!
 To continue with the analogy, this section is then meant to describe Watlow.write() and the examples section will describe Heater.ramp().

 .. figure:: _static/images/equipment_connections.svg
     :width: 800